Scroby Sands

-Scroby Sands is a sandbank or shoal, off the coast of Norfolk, England which runs near shore, north to south from Caister south towards Great Yarmouth.
+Scroby Sands is a sandbank off the coast of Norfolk, England which runs near shore, north to south from Caister south towards Great Yarmouth.
 It has been the site of many shipwrecks.
-This location is also notable for an offshore 60 MW wind farm opened in 2003.
+Scroby Sands Wind Farm, an offshore 60 MW wind farm, is situated on the sandbank and opened in 2003.

 Description

 Scroby Sands is 4 mi from the coast and separated by channels from the adjacent Caister shoals, Cockle Shoals, Cross Sands, Corton and Holm Sands.
 Scroby sands is frequently shown on charts as having three components, named North Scroby, Middle Scroby and South Scroby.

 It comprises a large group of shoals with Scroby Sands itself being the largest near shore sandbank in the group.
 It is deeper and narrower at its northern end and shallower and broader at its southern end.